iysha354/iysha354/README.md

 - 👯 I’m looking to collaborate on: Cloud-native apps, data pipelines, or Python automation projects
 - 💬 Ask me about: AWS services, cloud architecture basics, Python scripting, or writing efficient SQL
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/iyshakhan/) | [Email](mailto:iyshakhan75@gmail.com)
-- ⚡ Fun fact: I can explain cloud concepts using food analogies 🍔☁️
+- ⚡ Fun fact: I help run a weekly cloud & coffee meetup where we discuss all things cloud 🍔☁️

 ---